OlivierLD/raspberry-coffee/Project-Trunk/Servos-and-Co/README.md

 #### Find the servo pwmValues
 Here we try with frequency `100 Hz`.
 - `603` seems to be the value where the servo stops
-- `640` seems a good speed forward
+- `632` seems a good speed forward
-- `560` sounds like a good one backward
+- `595` sounds like a good one backward

+You need to find the right speed, not too slow, not too fast.

 ```
  $ ./demo.interactive.servo.sh --channel:1 --freq:100